zeromq/czmq/README.md

     void
         zloop_destroy (zloop_t **self_p);

-    //  Register a socket reader, on one socket int
+    //  Register pollitem with the reactor.
+When the pollitem is ready, will call
+    //  the handler, passing the arg.
+Returns 0 if OK, -1 if there was an error.
+    //  If you register the pollitem more than once, each instance will invoke its
+    //  corresponding handler.
+    int
         zloop_poller (zloop_t *self, zmq_pollitem_t *item, zloop_fn handler, void *arg);

-    //  Cancel the reader on the specified socket or fd, if any void
+    //  Cancel a pollitem from the reactor, specified by socket or FD.
+If both
+    //  are specified, uses only socket.
+If multiple poll items exist for same
+    //  socket/FD, cancels ALL of them.
+    void
-        zloop_cancel (zloop_t *self, zmq_pollitem_t *item);
+        zloop_poller_end (zloop_t *self, zmq_pollitem_t *item);

-    //  Register a timer that will go off after 'delay' msecs, and will
+    //  Register a timer that expires after some delay and repeats some number of
-    //  repeat 'times' times, unless 'times' is zero, meaning repeat forever. int
+    //  times.
+At each expiry, will call the handler, passing the arg.
+To
+    //  run a timer forever, use 0 times.
+Returns 0 if OK, -1 if there was an
+    //  error.
+    int
         zloop_timer (zloop_t *self, size_t delay, size_t times, zloop_fn handler, void *arg);

+    //  Cancel all timers for a specific argument (as provided in zloop_timer) void
+        zloop_timer_end (zloop_t *self, void *arg);

     //  Set verbose tracing of reactor on/off void
         zloop_set_verbose (zloop_t *self, Bool verbose);

-    //  Start the reactor, ends if a callback function returns -1, or the process
+    //  Start the reactor.
+Takes control of the thread and returns when the ØMQ
-    //  received SIGINT or SIGTERM.
-    int
+    //  context is terminated or the process is interrupted, or any event handler
+    //  returns -1.
+Event handlers may register new sockets and timers, and
+    //  cancel sockets.
+Returns 0 if interrupted, -1 if cancelled by a handler. int
         zloop_start (zloop_t *self);